slowernews/hamster-system/README.md

 ===
 ####How to navigate through my documents:

-- you only need 2 *permanent shortcuts* to navigate your files:
+- you only need 2 *permanent shortcuts* to navigate your documents:

         Shortcut to {inbox}
         Shortcut to {current}